tytydraco/yessleep/out/My_Scarecrow_hasnt_been_scaring_the_birds_away_from_my_crops.md

 Jane puts a hand on my shoulder.
 "It's going to be okay.
 We can just regrow them," she pats my shoulder as I let out a deep breath to control my frustration.

 "You're right.
 I'm just..."
-I stay silent for momentarily as I glance at Jane. "...Tired."
+I stay silent momentarily as I glance at Jane. "...Tired."
 I kiss her on the forehead, beginning to walk into the field toward the scarecrow.

 I walked into the field, moving the tall crops around, taking steady steps as I got closer.
 I take a few more steps before getting in front of the scarecrow, looking up at it.
 I shook my head as I gazed at its arms stretched to its side, its cut-in eye holes with no life in them.

 "Well then," I say up to the scarecrow as if I was going to get a response back.
 "You didn't do your job, you straw bastard,"

 I watched as the wind started blowing its hat forward, the old clothes it was wearing moving with it, flapping in the wind.
 I shook my head as I moved my hands up at it, readjusting it higher on its pole.
 It looked like it had slid down a bit.
-I was wondering if the birds could even see it.
+I was wondering if the birds could even see it, even if the crops weren't that tall.
 I searched the area to see if any birds were flying by but I didn't.

 I stuck the scarecrow at the top of the pole, making sure it stayed in place before I walked out of the field and back into the house.
 I snatched my car keys from the counter and walked back outside to my truck, preparing to go to the store to pick up more seeds since I was running out.